 I appreciate you for sending feedback to us @robert54.

 I can see that my colleagues already shared information about the new sales tax feature.
 Also, the product request to switch back to the old sales tax interface is already relayed to our software engineers.
-Rest assured that we are bind to this concern to provide you the best QuickBooks experience.

 To keep you updated you can visit the Intuit blog for QBO latest product updates.